Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 ### Data Extraction

-Data is extracted by executing a simple `SELECT * FROM f LIMIT <limit>;` query on the file, where `<limit>` is defined in the config (default 250 rows).

-When you open the file, DuckDB handles reading the file using COPY TO STDOUT and returning the data in a csv-like format, with columns separated by `|` characters.
-So a simple parsing is done to split the data into rows and columns for display in the table view.

-When a custom SQL query is executed, the resulting data is fetched with delimiter ',' because we can't make a COPY TO STDOUT with '|' separator when the user can write any SQL query because we need to catch errors.
-So the parsing with ',' is more greedy of resources.
+According to the configuration option `use_storage_duckdb`, if is true, the data is loaded into a persistent DuckDB database file located in the Neovim data directory (e.g., `~/.local/share/nvim/data_explorer/data_explorer.duckdb`).

+**Advantage**:

+- The file is read once and the data is stored in table, so when you change page or execute SQL queries, the data is fetched from the local database file, which is faster for large files.
+- You can read large files
+- If you have complex SQL queries, they will be faster.

+**Disadvantage**:

+- Reading a file may take longer because the data needs to be written to disk.

+If `use_storage_duckdb` is false, the file is read each time you change page or execute SQL queries.

+**Advantage**:

+- No persistent storage is used, so no disk space is consumed.
+- Reading small and medium files is faster (with the appropriate RAM) because there is no overhead of writing to disk.

+**Disadvantage**:

+- Large files may be slow to read each time you change page or execute SQL queries.

 ### Displaying data

-The data table view displays the fetched data in a formatted table with borders and alternating row colors for readability.
-Column widths are adjusted based on the maximum width of data in each column.
+No transformation is done on the data received from DuckDB, they are displayed as is with mode `duckbox` (mode of DuckDB to display data in tabular format).

+A pagination system is implemented to navigate through the data table view.
+By default, 250 rows are fetched and displayed at a time (configurable via the `limit` option).

 ### Syntax Highlighting

 If enabled in the config, syntax highlighting is applied to the data table view.

-You can customize the colors used for 9 alternating columns via the `hl.buffer.col1` to `hl.buffer.col9` config options.
+You can customize the colors used for 9 alternating columns via the `hl.buffer.col1` to `hl.buffer.col9` configuration options.

 The Group names used for highlighting are `DataExplorerCol1`, `DataExplorerCol2`, ..., `DataExplorerCol9`.